Luke100000/ImmersiveAPI/README.md.md

 ## Structure

-* `modules` - Each directory represents a module and contains at least a `.py` with the same name, containing a methode `init(app: FastAPI, config: DynaBox)`
+* `modules` - Each directory represents a module and contains at least a `.py` with the same name, containing the initializer.
 * `common` - Shared code between modules
 * `cache` - Persistent cache for data, each module should have its own subdirectory
 * `temp` - Temporary files, each module should clean up after the task is done